4 Wide vs long format

 # ℹ 23,975 more rows

 We need to remove the empty rows.
-Because we filled them before with zeros, we will first finish the transformation and then filter out the rows with cover equal to zero.
+Since we previously filled them with zeros, we will first complete the transformation and then filter out the rows with a cover equal to zero.

 spe_wide %>%